 View from the terrace at Bardini Gardens

 How to Visit the Bardini Gardens: Enter through Villa Bardini.
 To get here, it is an uphill walk on Costa San Giorgio from near Ponte Vecchio (you will pass the house of Galileo Galilei on this walk).
-Tickets cost €10 for the gardens and €10 for the villa.
-The Bardini Gardens are included in the ticket for Boboli Gardens.
+Tickets cost €10 for the gardens and €10 for the villa, €15 for a combined ticket.
+The Bardini Gardens are included in the ticket for Boboli Gardens and included on the Firenze Card.
 Get updates on the official website.

-Porta San Niccolòo, also called the Tower of San Niccolo, is one of the remains of the defensive walls of Florence.
+Porta San Niccolo, also called the Tower of San Niccolo, is one of the remains of the defensive walls of Florence.
 It is located on the south side of Arno River, within walking distance of Piazzale Michelangelo and the Rose Garden (both of which are mentioned next).

 This was closed during our visit, but it is possible to go to top of the tower on a guided tour.
 I imagine that the view would be awesome, from its position on the Arno River.